react-native-community/cli/packages/cli-platform-ios/README.md

 List all available iOS devices and simulators and let you choose one to run the app.
 #### `--force-pods`,

-Force running `pod install` before building an app
+Force running `pod install` before running an app

 ### `build-ios`